wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 If this section is unavailable, your account may lack the appropriate subscription, please contact sales@wallarm.com to obtain it.

-You can modify the Edge node deployment settings anytime.
-The nodes will be re-deployed, starting from the **Pending** status to **Active**.
-The existing CNAME records will remain unchanged.
+You can update the Edge node deployment settings once it reaches **Active** status.
+The node will be re‑deployed with existing CNAME records remaining unchanged.

 ### 1. General settings